hobbyquaker/mqttpc/README.md

 * disableStdout - (boolean) Disable MQTT publish of the process stdout (default: false).
 * disableStderr - (boolean) Disable MQTT publish of the process stderr (default: false).
 * stdinFromSpawnPayload - (boolean) On spawn, send payload to stdin then close it (default: false).
+* enqueueSpawns - (boolean) If spawn is called when it's already running, enqueue and run after process exits (default: false).

 ### Usage example